indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![virtualapiculus](img/virtualapiculus.png)
 ### Configuration Options for Virtual Firewall

-To configure the new virtual firewall in the Yntraa cloud platform, you must define a few key options such as the zone, compute size, firewall provider, and access rules.
+To configure the new virtual firewall in the Yntraa Cloud, you must define a few key options such as the zone, compute size, firewall provider, and access rules.
 These settings ensure the firewall is tailored to your deployment needs.

 The following steps guide you through selecting configuration options like availability zone, compute configuration, firewall provider, and traffic rules before finalizing the setup: